Skip to main content

 Analyses comparing the non-white with non-Hispanic white groups were exclusively conducted among participants practicing within the United States.
 Analyses comparing native English speakers to non-native English speakers were exclusively conducted among participants practicing in English-speaking countries (US, UK, Canada, and Australia).

 Categorical variables were expressed as percentages and compared using the Pearson’s chi-square test.
-Continuous variables are presented as mean ± standard deviation or as median (interquartile range) unless otherwise specified and were compared using the independent-samples t-test for normally distributed variables and the Mann-Whitney U test for non-parametric variables, as appropriate.
+Continuous variables are presented as mean ± standard deviation or as median (interquartile range) unless otherwise specified and were compared using the independent-samples t test for normally distributed variables and the Mann-Whitney U test for non-parametric variables, as appropriate.
 All statistical analyses were performed using R Statistical Software, version 4.2.2 (R Foundation for Statistical Computing).
 A P-value of less than 0.05 was considered statistically significant.

 Results

 Participant demographics.
 A total of 445 ICs (379 IC attendings and 66 IC fellows) participated in the survey.
 The median age range of the participants was 46 to 50 years.
-Among the respondents, 13% were women, and 31% identified as Asian, 10% as Latino, 3.2% as Black/African American, and 0.2% as Native American.
+Among the respondents, 13% were women, 31% identified as Asian, 10% as Latino, 3.2% as Black/African American, and 0.2% as Native American.
 Most participants practiced in the United States (60%), followed by the European Union (9%), India (9%), the United Kingdom (4%), and South America (3%).
 Most respondents were married (88%), and 82% had at least 1 child.
 The predominant setting for IC programs was academic (51% university-based and 15% university-affiliated), followed by private hospitals (13%), government hospitals (11%), and community-based settings (9%).

-Women who took the survey were younger than men (median age 41-45 years vs 46-50 years; P = .013), less likely to be married (62% vs 92%; P < .001), and less likely to have at least 1 child (48% vs 87%; P [adjusted for age] < .001) or at least 2 children (26% vs 72%; P [adjusted for age] < .001).
+Women who took the survey were younger than men (median age 41-45 years vs 46-50 years; P = .013), less likely to be married (62% vs 92%; P < .001), and less likely to have at least 1 child (48% vs 87%; P [adjusted for age] < .001), or at least 2 children (26% vs 72%; P [adjusted for age] < .001).
 Women had fewer median years of experience compared with men (6-10 years vs 11-15 years; P = .001), but there were no differences observed between men and women in the median annual volume of percutaneous coronary interventions (PCI) and structural and peripheral cases.

 Participants practicing in academic hospitals were older (median age 46-50 vs 41-45; P = .041), more likely to identify as non-Hispanic white (49% vs 37%; P = .015), and more likely to practice in the United States (68% vs 47%; P < .001) compared with participants practicing in non-academic programs.